 Recognizing the risks posed by the coronavirus disease 2019 or Covid-19 towards public health, the Department of Science and Technology – Philippine Council for Health Research and Development (DOST-PCHRD) said it is supporting the research and development of technologies and projects that will aid in the monitoring and management of the said infection:

-In-vitro Study on the Efficacy of Lauric Acid and its Derivatives against SARS-CoV-2 — In partnership with ADMU, the project aims to test whether certain coconut oil components can diminish or prevent the infectivity of SARS-CoV2, the causative virus of Covid-19.
+- In-vitro Study on the Efficacy of Lauric Acid and its Derivatives against SARS-CoV-2 — In partnership with ADMU and the Duke-National University of Singapore (Duke-NUS), the project aims to test whether certain coconut oil components can diminish or prevent the infectivity of SARS-CoV2, the causative virus of Covid-19.
 The project will focus first on the determination of the anti-viral properties of the compounds and results will be used for further studies.

 Despite its relatively low mortality rate compared to the Middle East Respiratory Syndrome (MERS-CoV) and the Severe Acute Respiratory Syndrome (SARS-CoV), to date Covid-19 has affected more than 100,000 people globally, including the Philippines.
 This led to the decision of the World Health Organization (WHO) to categorize the infection as a pandemic — which can be controlled with proper measures, as reiterated by WHO director-general Tedros Adhanom.